-In fiscal 2022, cargo traffic at major ports in India saw a rise of 6.8%, strongly rebounding from the degrowth of 8.7% in fiscal 2021.
+In fiscal 2023, cargo traffic at major ports in India saw a rise of 8.7%, higher than the growth levels of 7.0% in fiscal 2022.
 This was attributable to the revival in economic activity in India, rising crude oil imports and a strong rebound in the container traffic.
-In fiscal 2023, CRISIL MI&A expects traffic at major ports to grow by 8-9%, led by growth in traffic in the coal & POL segments.
-Recovery in container traffic is expected to further drive-up traffic at major ports by 3-6% in fiscal 2024.
+In fiscal 2024, CRISIL MI&A expects traffic at major ports to grow by 3-6%, led by growth in traffic in the coal & POL segments and recovery in container traffic.
 Over fiscal 2024 to fiscal 2028, traffic at major ports is expected to be in the range of 3-6%, therefore maintaining a steady pace of growth.

-Traffic at major ports to moderate over medium term
+Fig 9: Traffic at major ports